Geriatric Medicine Fellowship

 - Ongoing projects within the Geriatric Medicine Division, including implementation of a falls and gate assessment clinic

 - Ongoing opportunities for fellows to participate

-- Topics include epidemiology of dementia and delirium; educational and clinical outcomes of consultative initiatives in adult protective services for vulnerable adults; palliative care clinical outcomes; diabetic management in long-term care settings; and more.
+- Topics include the epidemiology of dementia and delirium; educational and clinical outcomes of consultative initiatives in adult protective services for vulnerable adults; palliative care clinical outcomes; diabetic management in long-term care settings; and more.

 Fellows have additional didactic sessions in research study design, statistical analysis, and critical review of medical literature.

 A shared commitment to exceptional senior care unites our faculty—and our fellows.
 Our large and collaborative staff take a hands-on approach to teaching.
 All core faculty hold positions at Hennepin Healthcare and the University of Minnesota.

 The Geriatric Medicine faculty have served as national and international leaders in academic and specialty organizations.
 Dr. Kerzner is a past president of the Association of Specialty Professors and former International Accreditation Site Visitor for geriatric medicine fellowship programs.